guptad2/impact-git-assignment/README.md

 Hi Everyone,

-In order to apply for a tech-position.
+In order to apply for a tech-position at Impact++.
 You all are required to complete this small assignment which uses git.
 The instructions are simple:

 1) Clone the repo